Sunrise and DPML Dispute Resolution Policy

 - The Panellist will make a decision on the basis of the statements and documents provided by the parties, this Policy, other Identity Digital policies, and any rules and principles of law that it deems applicable;

 - In the absence of exceptional circumstances, the Panellist shall forward its decision on the complaint to the Provider within fourteen (14) days of its appointment pursuant to paragraph 10;

 - The Panellist’s decision will be in writing, in summary format and may (but is not required to) provide reasons or commentary as the Panellist in its sole discretion deems appropriate; and

 - All decisions rendered under this Policy will be published on the Provider’s website.
 Subject to the parties’ rights under paragraph 18, the Panellist’s decision shall be final, without the availability of appeal.

-16.2 Communication of decision to the parties Within five (5) days after receiving the decision from the Panellist, the Provider shall communicate the full text of the decision to each party, the applicable registrar, and Donuts.
+16.2 Communication of decision to the parties Within five (5) days after receiving the decision from the Panellist, the Provider shall communicate the full text of the decision to each party, the applicable registrar, and Identity Digital.

-- If the Panellist finds that the Complaint succeeds, Donuts in its discretion shall determine the most appropriate remedy for the parties consistent with the decision of the Panellist.
+- If the Panellist finds that the Complaint succeeds, Identity Digital in its discretion shall determine the most appropriate remedy for the parties consistent with the decision of the Panellist.

 - The available remedies may include, but are not limited to: